LinghaoChan/OpenTMA/README.md

 print(motionencoder(motion, lengths).loc)
 ```

+## Downloading Pretrained Checkpoints

+We will provide some pretrained checkpoints of OpenTMA for evaluation. (before May 15th, 2024)

 ## Test for Evaluation

 Before running the code below, please revise the `retreival.sh` (like `path1` variable) file to set the correct path for the data.